 When the franc was in danger of collapsing in 1956, it was the Americans who propped it up, and their reward was to be insulted and swindled on the streets of Paris.
 I was there.
 I saw it.
 When distant cities are hit by earthquakes, it is the United States that hurries in to help.
-This spring, 59 American communities were flattened by tornadoes.
-Nobody helped.
+This spring,

 The Marshall Plan and the Truman Policy pumped billions of dollars into discouraged countries.
 Now newspapers in those countries are writing about the decadent, warmongering Americans.
-I'd like to see just one of those countries that is gloating over the erosion of the United States Dollar build its own airplane.
-Does any other country in the world have a plane to equal the Boeing Jumbo Jet, the Lockheed Tristar, or the Douglas DC-10?
-If so, why don't they fly them?
-Why do all the International lines except Russia fly American planes?
+I’d like to see just one of those countries that is gloating over the erosion of the United States Dollar build its own airplane.
+Does any other country in the world have a plane to equal the Boeing Jumbo Jet, the Lockheed Tristar, or the

 Why does no other land on earth even consider putting a man or woman on the moon?
 You talk about Japanese technocracy, and you get radios.
 You talk about German technocracy, and you get automobiles.
-You talk about American technocracy, and you find men on the moon — not once, but several times — and safely home again.
+You talk about American technocracy, and you find men on the moon

 You talk about scandals, and the Americans put theirs right in the store window for everybody to look at.
 Even their draft-dodgers are not pursued and hounded.
 They are here on our streets, and most of them, unless they are breaking Canadian laws, are getting American dollars from ma and pa at home to spend here.